AI 9 min read

 The tool trap, and when to build instead of buy

 Here is the honest warning.
-A stack of five, eight, or ten tools that do not talk to each other creates a new problem: you now spend your time copying data between apps and remembering which tool does what.
+A stack of five, eight, ten tools that do not talk to each other creates a new problem.
+You now spend your time copying data between apps and remembering which tool does what.
 The same failure rate that hits big-company AI projects hits small ones too, just at smaller scale.
 Most of that failure comes from tools that never matched the workflow.

-If you find yourself paying for five subscriptions and still doing the glue work yourself, that is the signal to consider one system built around your actual process instead.
+If you are paying for five subscriptions and still doing the glue work yourself, that is the signal to consider one system built around your actual process instead.

 §